hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_empi/empi_rules.md

      </tbody>
 </table>

+### matchResultMap

-* **matchResultMap** converts combinations of successful matchFields into an EMPI Match Result for overall matching of a given pair of resources.
+These entries convert combinations of successful matchFields into an EMPI Match Result for overall matching of a given pair of resources.
 MATCH results are evaluated take precedence over POSSIBLE_MATCH results.

 ```json
 {